Gamify-IT/docs/dev-manuals/test-plans/overworld/u-overworld-20-loading-screen.md

 ## Typical procedure

 1. The loading screen opens
-2. The loading bar is at 0% and states "LOADING DATA..."
+2. The loading bar is at 0% and states that it's now loading the data
-3. The loading bar is at 50% and states "LOADING WORLD..."
+3. The loading bar progresses and states that it's now loading the world
-4. The loading bar completes and the tester is in the overworld
+4. The loading bar completes and the tester gets sent into the overworld

 ## Alternative procedures

-3.1 if there is an error while fetching data from the backend, a screen appears stating that and the tester can start a demo version of the game
+3.1 an error while fetching data from the backend - the user is notified of the error and can start a demo version of the game

 ## Criticality